ATC-Industries/git4beginner/README.md

 `git checkout adamsTestBranch`

 Now you can make changes all you want to that and we can later merger that branch into the master on GitHub and use the Github merge conflict tools.

+## Pull Request

+Go to gitHub and do a pull request.
+TODO writeup pullrequest instructions